-Mid-April 2025 TRFS Update
+Mid-May 2025 TRFS Update

 CHECK OUT THE LATEST TEXAS DROUGHT CONDITIONS!

 We're continuing to closely monitor the Texas drought conditions.
 Texas has seen recent rainfall which has helped the state avoid serious drought concerns.
-The state is showing 13.76% to have exceptional drought conditions.
-Extreme drought conditions have increased to 28.90% statewide.
+The state is experiencing a lower percentage of exceptional drought conditions at 14.47%.
+Extreme drought conditions have also decreased to 23.02% statewide.
 Stay informed about current water conditions.

 RANCH NEWS ARTICLES!

 You can see the latest ranch news articles under “Resources” then go down to the “Ranch Articles” tab.
-The latest article discusses the Texas Land Trends Report and what that means for Texas.
+The latest article discusses that the USDA suspends Mexican livestock imports.
 Read more.
 These articles are also featured in our bi-weekly email newsletter.

 STAY INFORMED WITH OUR PROPERTY UPDATES!